Province of Pavia: History

 The city Pavia was initially settled by the Ligures and was later occupied by Gaulish tribes; it was conquered by the Romans in 220 BCE.
 Named "Ticinum" by the Romans, the town was reinforced and became a key part of their defenses in northern Italy; despite this, the town was sacked by Attila, the ruler of the Hunnic Empire, in 452 CE, and then again by Odoacer in 476 CE.
 In the sixth century it was the capital of German tribe the Lombards and survived an attempted Frankish invasion.
 However, following the death of Charlemagne, the Lombard territory became part of Frankish territory.

 In the 12th century, it became a commune after Frankish rule ceased, and Frederick I, Holy Roman Emperor fortified areas of the commune and he was crowned in Pavia in 1155.
 The University of Pavia was founded in 1361.
-Starting from 1359, Pavia and its neighbourhood were owned by the Visconti and then the Sforza of Milan, until, in 1499, the Duchy of Milan became a Spanish possession.
+Starting from 1359, Pavia and its neighbourhood were owned by the Visconti and then the Sforza of Milan.
+On 12 June 1499, the county, under the direct rule of the Duke of Milan, was elevated to the rank of principality (Fürst) by the Emperor Maximilian I, becoming the Principality of Pavia.
+Sforza rule came to an end when, in 1499, the Duchy of Milan became a Spanish possession.
 It was the scene of a Franco-Imperial battle in 1525, in which Charles V, Holy Roman Emperor defeated Francis I of France.
 In 1707 and again 1774, parts of the so-called "principality of Pavia", a province of the Duchy under the Spaniards, were sold to Piedmont; these changes were restored after the collapse of the French Empire in 1814.